gary-archer/oauth.apisample.netcore/README.md

 ### Overview

-The final API code sample using OAuth and Open Id Connect, referenced in my blog at https://authguidance.com:
+The Final OAuth secured .NET API code sample, referenced in my blog at https://authguidance.com:

-- The API takes finer control over OAuth processing via a filter, implemented with a certified library
+- The API takes finer control over OAuth processing via a certified library, and uses domain specific claims
-- The API also implements other [Non Functional Behaviour](https://authguidance.com/2017/10/08/corporate-code-sample-core-behavior/), to enable productivity and quality
+- The API also implements other [Non Functional Behaviour](https://authguidance.com/2017/10/08/corporate-code-sample-core-behavior/), for good technical quality

 ### Quick Start

+Ensure that .NET 5 is installed
-Run the start script to begin listening over SSL:
+Run the start script to begin listening over SSL, then run the start script to begin listening over HTTPS.\
+You need to run the script at least once in order to download development SSL certificates.

 - ./start.sh